GSA/piv-conformance/conformancelib/testdata/README.md

 sqlite3 filename.db < filename.sql
 ```

-That will product the .sql and .db files for the profile *filename*.
+That will produce the .sql and .db files for the profile *filename*.